sacontreras/sacontreras.github.io/_posts/2020-01-15-a_dynamic_programming_approach_to_feature_selection_using_cross-validation.markdown

 <h2>Source Code</h2>

-The full source code is written in Python, specifically for Jupyter Notebooks, and can was uploaded to <a href="https://github.com/sacontreras/dsc-dp-cross-validation" target="_blank">this github repository</a>.
+The full source code is written in Python, specifically for Jupyter Notebooks, and was uploaded to <a href="https://github.com/sacontreras/dsc-dp-cross-validation" target="_blank">this github repository</a>.
 But it can be adapted for use outside of Juptyer Notebooks as you wish.
 <p><br>
 The essence is captured in the following function, a snippet from full source code:
 <pre>